Tony Romo: 2012 season

-Daniel Jeremiah, an NFL.com analyst, ranked Romo as the 9th best quarterback in the league heading into the 2012 season.
+Daniel Jeremiah, an NFL.com analyst, ranked Romo as the ninth best quarterback in the league heading into the 2012 season.

-Romo started the 2012 season with 307 passing yards, three passing touchdowns, and one interception in the 24–17 victory over the New York Giants.
-In Week 8, in the second divisional matchup with the New York Giants, he passed for 437 passing yards, one passing touchdown, and four interceptions.
-He attempted a career-high 62 passes in the 29–24 loss.
-In Week 12, against the Washington Redskins, he passed for 441 yards, three touchdowns, and two interceptions.
+During the season-opening 24–17 road victory over the New York Giants, Romo threw for 307 yards, three touchdowns, and an interception.
+During a Week 8 29–24 loss to the Giants, he passed for 437 yards, a touchdown, and four interceptions while attempting a career-high 62 passes.
+In Week 12, against the Washington Redskins on Thanksgiving Day, he passed for 441 yards, three touchdowns, and two interceptions.
 He matched his career-best 62 pass attempts in the 38–31 loss.
-In Week 13 against the Philadelphia Eagles, Romo threw three touchdown passes.
+In a Week 13 38–33 win against the Philadelphia Eagles, Romo threw three touchdown passes.
 The first pass, a 23-yard throw to Dez Bryant with 11:18 left in the third quarter, gave Romo 166 career touchdown passes, surpassing the previous franchise record of 165 which had been held by Troy Aikman.

-After trailing the Cincinnati Bengals 19–10 with 6:35 left, Dallas beat Cincinnati 20–19 in Week 14 (December 9).
-The fourth quarter comeback consisted of a 27-yard touchdown pass from Romo to Bryant and a last-second 40-yard field goal by Bailey.
+After trailing the Cincinnati Bengals 19–10 with 6:35 left, Dallas narrowly won 20–19 in Week 14 (December 9).
+The fourth quarter comeback consisted of a 27-yard touchdown pass from Romo to Bryant and a last-second 40-yard field goal by Bailey to win 20–19.
 Romo went 25-for-43 for 268 yards, with one touchdown and one interception.

 Topping a three-game winning streak and winning its fifth out of six games, Dallas beat the Pittsburgh Steelers 27–24 in overtime in Week 15 (December 16).
 The win put Dallas in a three-way tie with the New York Giants and Washington Redskins in the NFC East.
 Romo surpassed 25,000 career passing yards in this game with 30-for-42 passing for 341 yards and two touchdowns.